This course is hands down the best value in extracurricular theatre and performing arts in East Central Alberta.

 - Beaver Municipal Solutions has been a strong supporter since the 2015-2016 season, for which the Juniors program received not one but two grants.
 In 2017, BMS awarded a grant to help country artist Andrea Nixon shoot a video for Song Without a Name at the Paragon.
 BMS has been tremendous supporters of the Junior Players program and I’m very grateful.

-- The Paragon Theatre is owned by the County of Beaver, but that doesn’t obligate them to provide funding for the program.
+- The Paragon Theatre is owned by Beaver County, but that doesn’t obligate them to provide funding for the program.
 That’s why I’m proud and grateful to say they’ve helped us out with a grant for a few years now.

 - Chris Shin, who owns the Holden Esso with his wife Hannah, takes cast and performance pictures of us every year.
-Chris’s son Tony was in the Junior Players for a couple of years.
+Their son Tony was in the Junior Players for a couple of years.

 Parents and other volunteers come out of the woodwork to help the whole thing come together as we draw nearer to Showcase time.
 I’d especially like to thank the Klassen family for their help over the years.
-Deanna has been wonderful with wardrobe and other stage managerial help, and Denzyl has done lights & tech since Spy Camp Confidential in 2016.
+Deanna has been wonderful with wardrobe and other stage managerial help, and Denzyl has done lights & tech since Spy Camp Confidential in 2016; Keltie and Savanah both aged out of the program and left the nest.
+They are sorely missed.

 Would you like to be added to this list?
 Contact us for information on how you can help us share our love of theatre.